febkosq8/Febkosq8/README.md

 <!--
 **febkosq8/febkosq8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

+This is a old legacy branch, depreciated on 11 December 2023.

 ## About Me

 - 🙋‍♂️ Know more about me : **[febkosq8.me](https://www.febkosq8.me/)**